Bardaisan: Bardaisanite school

 The followers of Bardaisan (the Bardaisanites) continued his teachings in a sect of the 2nd century deemed heretical by later Christians.
 Bardaisan's son, Harmonius, is considered to have strayed farther from the path of orthodoxy.
 Educated at Athens, he added to the Babylonian astrology of his father Greek ideas concerning the soul, the birth and destruction of bodies and a sort of metempsychosis.

 A certain Marinus, a follower of Bardaisan and a dualist, who is addressed in the "Dialogue of Adamantius", held the doctrine of a twofold primeval being; for the devil, according to him is not created by God.
 He was also a Docetist, as he denied Christ's birth of a woman.
 Bardaisan's form of gnosticism influenced Manichaeism.

-St. Ephrem's zealous efforts to suppress this powerful heresy were not entirely successful.
+Ephrem the Syrian's zealous efforts to suppress this powerful heresy were not entirely successful.
 Rabbula, Bishop of Edessa in 431–432, found it flourishing everywhere.
-Its existence in the seventh century is attested by Jacob of Edessa; in the eighth by George, Bishop of the Arabs; in the tenth by the historian Masudi; and even in the twelfth by Shashrastani.
+Its existence in the seventh century is attested by Jacob of Edessa; in the eighth by George, Bishop of the Arabs; in the tenth by the historian al-Masudi; and even in the twelfth by al-Shahrastani.
 Bardaisanism seems to have merged first into Valentinianism and then into common Manichaeism.